 Shoulder Reconstruction and Replacement Surgery

-UT Southwestern's orthopaedic care earned High Performing recognition from U.S. News & World Report for 2019–20, placing us among the country's leading hospitals for the treatment of orthopaedic injuries and conditions.
+UT Southwestern Medical Center is recognized by U.S. News & World Report for 2020-21 as one of the nation's top hospitals for the treatment of orthopaedic injuries and conditions.

 UT Southwestern orthopedic surgeons specialize in the latest procedures for shoulder reconstruction and shoulder replacement surgery.
 Our doctors and their teams provide compassionate care for people with severe shoulder pain and offer the most advanced surgical techniques and technology available.

 The shoulder joint is a “ball and socket” joint, with the end of the upper arm bone (humerus) forming the ball and the shoulder blade containing the socket.
 Ligaments hold the bones of the shoulder joint together, and tendons connect muscles to the bones.
 Soft tissue called cartilage cushions the bones to prevent them from rubbing together.